autotelik/datashift_spree/README.markdown

 Import and Export Spree E-Commerce models through .xls or CSV  files, including all associations.

-Create and assign taxons, properties, shipping, tax categories and more through single spreadsheet.
+Create and assign images, taxons, properties, shipping categories, tax categories and more through single spreadsheet.

 ### Versions

-This release has been tested against Spree 3.1
+This release has been tested against Spree 3.1 and Spree 4

 ## Installation